TULiberalArts/Criminal-Justice/pages/resources.md

 - \* Indicates this graduate student is comfortable tutoring research methods
 - \** Indicates this graduate student is comfortable tutoring both research methods and statistics

-If these times are not compatible with your class schedule or you want to talk with a mentor who has specific content knowledge, please contact CJGSA Vice President, Sam Phillips, at [samantha_phillips@temple.edu](mailto:samantha_phillips@temple.edu) to request a ‘by appointment’ mentoring session.
+If these times are not compatible with your class schedule or you want to talk with a mentor who has specific content knowledge, please contact CJGSA Vice President Sam Phillips at [samantha_phillips@temple.edu](mailto:samantha_phillips@temple.edu) to request a ‘by appointment’ mentoring session.

 ___